deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13924/index.md

 > </details>

-> Table B1 presents the mean Intersection over Union (mIoU) scores for head, common, and tail classes on the ScanNet200 benchmark, comparing the performance of different training methods for MinkowskiNet and Point Transformer V3 models.
+> Table B1 shows the performance of different models on ScanNet200 dataset, categorized by head, common, and tail classes, demonstrating the effectiveness of ARKit LabelMaker pre-training.

 {{< table-caption >}}